tycrek/degoogle/README.md

   - [Aptoide](https://www.aptoide.com/) - Marketplace for Android apps.
 Publishers/developers manage their own stores rather than a centralized market such as Google Play Store.
   - [Yalp Store](https://github.com/yeriomin/YalpStore) - Yalp downloads Play Store apps as APK files.
 Helpful if you want to stay away from the Play Store, but require an app that is only available there.
   - [APKMirror](https://www.apkmirror.com/) - An online library of user-uploaded APK files.
 Helpful if you need a specific older version of an app or don't want to download it through Google Play.
-  - [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore) - Aurora Store is ~~simply a fork of the Yalp Store~~ no longer a fork of Yalp, but is now its own project (see their [readme](https://gitlab.com/AuroraOSS/AuroraStore/blob/master/README.md)).
-It can also utilize [microG](https://microg.org/) if you wish to use *very minimal* Google Play services.
-Thanks @RefexHD for clarifying.
+  - [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore) - Aurora Store is ~~simply a fork of the Yalp Store~~ no longer a fork of Yalp, but is now its own project (see their [readme](https://gitlab.com/AuroraOSS/AuroraStore/blob/master/README.md)). **Update:** Removed note on using microG as Aurora Store [does not use it](https://gitlab.com/AuroraOSS/AuroraStore/-/blob/master/README.md#L77).
+Thanks @RefexHD & @notpushkin
   - [Fossdroid](https://fossdroid.com/) - Uses the same library as F-Droid, but with a modern UI similar to that of the Play Store and the ability to view apps by popularity.
   - [G-Droid](https://gitlab.com/gdroid/gdroidclient/) - Also uses the F-Droid repo but with a different UI.
   - [APKGrabber](https://github.com/hemker/apkgrabber) - Fork of [APKUpdater](https://github.com/rumboalla/apkupdater).
 Both are great tools for avoiding app stores (on Android).